 4. Wire Baskets

 Using baskets as organization tools is a no-brainer, but mounting them on the wall is a novel idea.
 These wire baskets add a touch of whimsy and a vintage feel to the nursery.
-Adding the baby’s name with the wooden blocks really creates a mood.

 On the Floor